Loreen: 2011–2013: Melodifestivalen, Eurovision Song Contest and Heal

 Loreen returned to the public eye when she took part in Melodifestivalen 2011 with the song "My Heart Is Refusing Me", which she co-wrote with Moh Denebi and Björn Djupström.
-After placing fourth in the second semi-final in Gothenburg on 12 February 2011, she competed in the Second Chance round, but failed to qualify for the final after a sing-off with Sara Varga.
+After coming fourth in the second semi-final in Gothenburg on 12 February 2011, she competed in the Second Chance round, but failed to qualify for the final after a sing-off with Sara Varga.
 The song was released on 11 March 2011 and became a hit on the Swedish Singles Chart, debuting and peaking at number 9.
 Following Loreen's success a year later, the song re-entered the chart, peaking at number 22 in May 2012.

 In the first semi-final of Melodifestivalen 2012 on 4 February, Loreen advanced directly to the final round with her entry "Euphoria", written by Thomas G:son and Peter Boström.
 She won the national final on 10 March with a combined total of 268 points and represented Sweden in the Eurovision Song Contest 2012 in Baku, Azerbaijan.
 The song won the competition with a total of 372 points from 40 voting countries out of 42 (Italy was the exception, and Sweden could not vote for itself).
 According to online betting companies, she was the favourite to win the contest.
 On 3 June 2012, "Euphoria" charted at number three on the UK Official Singles Chart, the highest chart position for a non-UK Eurovision entry since Johnny Logan's "Hold Me Now" in 1987.
 The single sold 62,148 copies in its first week in the United Kingdom.
 "Euphoria" is also noted for having a consistent chart presence in the UK, remaining in the top 20 for weeks after the competition, which was rare for a Eurovision song.
 On 21 June 2012, Loreen made an appearance at the MTV World Stage in Gothenburg.
 The title of her debut album, Heal, was confirmed in late August 2012.
 Released on 24 October 2012, Heal debuted atop the Sverigetopplistan Albums Top 60.
 It was certified platinum in Sweden during its second week, denoting domestic shipments exceeding 40,000 units.

 A remix version of "My Heart Is Refusing Me" was released on 8 October 2012 as the second European single from the album.
 On the same day, "Crying Out Your Name" was released as the fourth single in her native Sweden.